seq-to-mind/coref_dial_summ/README.md

 ## Dialogue Coreference Resolution
 1. Download the off-the-shelf model: "allennlp-public-models/coref-spanbert-large-2021.03.10".
-2. One can obtain the corefernece resolution from the model with script:
+2. One can obtain the corefernece resolution from the model with script: dialogue_coreference.py
-3. For data post-processing, one can run the script:
+4. For dialogue coreference resolution post-processing, one can call the function in the file: reading_and_writing_as_input_keep_SPAN.py
-4. For end-to-end conversation samples construction with coreference information, please refer to the file:
+5. For end-to-end conversation samples construction with coreference information, please run or refer to the script: end2end_build_data.py
-5. Noted that the processed samples will be tokenized via the RoBERTa/BART sub-word tokenization.
+6. Noted that the processed samples will be tokenized via the RoBERTa/BART sub-word tokenization.